BenLangmead/bowtie/MANUAL.markdown

 offsets.  `<int>` must be greater than the value used to build the index.

-</td></tr><tr><td>
+</td></tr><tr><td id="bowtie-options-mm">

     --mm

 </td><td>

-Use memory-mapped I/O to load the index, rather than normal POSIX/C file I/O.  Memory-mapping the index allows many concurrent `bowtie` processes on the same computer to share the same memory image of the index (i.e. you pay the memory overhead just once).
+Use memory-mapped I/O to load the index, rather than normal C file I/O.
+Memory-mapping the index allows many concurrent `bowtie` processes on the same computer to share the same memory image of the index (i.e. you pay the memory overhead just once).
 This facilitates memory-efficient parallelization of `bowtie` in situations where using `-p` is not possible.

-</td></tr><tr><td>
+</td></tr><tr><td id="bowtie-options-shmem">

     --shmem

 </td><td>

-Use shared memory to load the index, rather than normal POSIX/C file I/O.  Using shared memory allows many concurrent bowtie processes on the same computer to share the same memory image of the index (i.e. you pay the memory overhead just once).
+Use shared memory to load the index, rather than normal C file I/O.
+Using shared memory allows many concurrent bowtie processes on the same computer to share the same memory image of the index (i.e. you pay the memory overhead just once).
 This facilitates memory-efficient parallelization of `bowtie` in situations where using `-p` is not desirable.
 Unlike `--mm`, `--shmem` installs the index into shared memory permanently, or until the user deletes the shared memory chunks